Food For The SoulThe whole reason for this post occurred about a week ago. Moh, KIA, and I all took a walk down to the

 A couple days later, after feeling a bit depressed for a variety of reasons, I decided an attempt to recreate the shortcake.
 After all, for me sweet treats made with butter, cream, and fresh fruit really helps ones soul.
 We had just been blueberry picking so we had over 8 liters to spare.
 I also had a few huckleberries that I picked just above our apartment.
 The result?
 Perhaps not as gourmet as Chimney Rock's shortcake, but still pretty damn good.
 They all got eaten at any rate.
 Here's the lowdown:

-3 C flour (I used WW pastry)
+For the Shortcake3 C flour (I used WW pastry)

 3 T sugar